We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Diabetes can cause a range of symptoms and health issues, including hair loss.
-However, good blood sugar control may help reverse the effects of hair loss.
+However, good blood sugar control may help slow, or stop diabetes hair loss.

 Hair loss is a natural part of the hair’s life cycle.
 As hair reaches the final stage of the cycle, it will fall out.
 A new hair will typically grow from the same hair follicle to replace it.
 At times though, a new hair may fail to form.
 If there are large areas of the scalp in which new hairs do not appear, this hair loss can be noticeable.

 In this article, we discuss how diabetes can affect the hair and explain the treatment options for hair loss.
 We also cover other effects that diabetes can have on a person’s body.

 Diabetes can cause hair thinning and hair loss in some people as it can have the following effects on the growth cycle of the hair:

 - causing more hair to grow than normal